Rotimi73/Excel-Project/README.md

-Clothing category was the most patronised product (894 sold) while Beauty was the least patronised product (771) both from the male and female  sections.In terms of sales, Electronics had the highest sales while beauty recorded the least sales.
+Clothing category was the most patronised product (894 sold) while Beauty was the least patronised product (771) both from the male and female  sections.

+In terms of sales, Electronics had the highest sales while beauty recorded the least sales.

 Overall there are more sales in female sections than the male sections which I used the bar chart to present.